Connecticut Wage Garnishment Laws

 Why exemptions push Connecticut collection toward non-homestead assets.

 Because Connecticut wages are so well protected, creditors frequently look past the paycheck to other property.
-A bank execution captures funds in the debtor’s account at the moment it is served, rather than continuously like a wage execution, so timing it for when an account is funded is everything.
-Connecticut also protects a portion of directly deposited wages sitting in a bank account, so a creditor cannot simply recapture protected pay the moment it lands.
-The deposit exemption blunts the obvious workaround of garnishing the account instead of the check.
+A bank execution captures funds in the account a bank execution is served on at the moment of service, rather than continuously like a wage execution, so timing it for when an account is funded is everything.

 Connecticut’s property exemptions extend the protection further.
 The state shelters a substantial amount of equity in a primary residence through its homestead exemption, which means foreclosing a judgment lien against a home often yields little once the exemption and any mortgage are subtracted.
 That reality steers many creditors toward non-homestead targets: vehicles above the exempt value, business interests, accounts receivable, investment accounts, and other reachable assets.
 A clear-eyed Connecticut collection strategy almost always begins with an inventory of what is exempt and what is not, so effort goes where recovery is actually possible.